 Myelopathy is compromise of the spinal cord; from compression, intrinsic lesions or inflammation (myelitis).
 Causes bladder and bowel incontinence, spasticity, weakness and ataxia.
 With compression, a clinical motor/sensory spinal level may be evident, but could be several vertebral bodies higher (esp thoracic).
 Limited healing and plasticity (ability for other neurons to take on tasks of damaged areas), less than the brain, causing permanent damage (after ~24hrs of acute cord compression).

+Low back pain in younger patients is usually discogenic, in older patients is usually due to facet joint synovitis.
 Radiculopathy is from impingement of spinal nerves (within spinal canal, lateral recess, neural foramen or extraforaminal course), usually from compression.
 Specific dermatomal sensory/motor deficits.
-Causes include disc hernation, spinal stenosis, uncovertebral joint spurring, less commonly malignant or infectious processes.
+Causes include disc herniation, spinal stenosis, uncovertebral joint spurring, less commonly malignant or infectious processes.
+In patients tends to be due to discs, older patients fixed stenotic lesions.
 Peripheral nervous system able to withstand injury and regenerate.

 Plain radiographs useful for trauma or evaluating degenerative processes, but not sensitive or cost effective for nondegenerative disease (neoplasm, infection).